 Oysters are a prized delicacy, mostly enjoyed raw on the half shell.
-There are several varieties from both the East and West coast and their fresh, briny taste will remind you of the ocean.
-It is usually the somewhat slimy texture, however, that turns people off, creating two distinct camps: those who are oyster lovers and those who will not go near them—there really doesn't seem to be any in between.
+There are several varieties from both the East and West Coast and their fresh, briny taste will remind you of the ocean.
+The somewhat cool, slimy texture, turns some people off.
+There are usually two distinct camps of people: those who are oyster lovers and those who will not go near them—there really doesn't seem to be any in between.
 If you fall into the first group, it is important to know how to select oysters and keep them fresh.

 Oysters are sold raw, frozen, and canned.
 When purchasing fresh oysters, there are a few things you want to look for, starting with buying from a reputable fish market or seafood section of your grocery store.
-As with all bi-valves, by law, oysters in the shell must be sold live.
+All bivalves in the shell, which also includes clams and mussels, by law, must be sold live.
 Live oysters will be tightly clamped shut or will clamp shut when tapped.
-Dead oysters will have loose shells and must be discarded along with those which have broken shells.
+Dead oysters will have loose shells and must be discarded along with those that have broken shells.
 Fresh, live oysters should feel heavy and full of water.

-When you bring raw oysters home, store them in their shell, large shell-side down, in the refrigerator (no lower than 33 F) for up to 5 days (although the flavor is best when they are consumed within 24 hours of purchase).
+When you bring raw oysters home, store them in their shell, large shell-side down, in the refrigerator (no lower than 33 F) for up to five days (although the flavor is best when they are consumed within 24 hours of purchase).
 They should be packed in either a mesh bag or in an open container covered with a damp cloth.
-It is important that you do not seal live oysters in an airtight container—they will not be able to breathe and will die.
-You can refrigerate freshly-shelled oysters in their own liquor (the liquid they sit in) for 2 days, but use them as quickly as you can.
+Do not seal live oysters in an airtight container—they will not be able to breathe and will die.
+You can refrigerate freshly-shelled oysters in their own liquor (the liquid they sit in) for two days, but use them as quickly as you can.

-Cooked oysters can be refrigerated but should not be frozen (you will end up with small pieces of rubber).
-Use leftover refrigerated cooked oysters within 3 days.
+Cooked oysters can be refrigerated but should not be frozen.
+Upon freezing, it hardens.
+Upon thawing, it becomes rubbery and tough to chew.
+Use leftover refrigerated cooked oysters within three days.

 Canned oysters will have an expiration date and should be refrigerated in their liquor in a covered container once opened.